Updated May 26, 2023

 In the Internet of Things, hardware comes in many forms, whether the underlying processors control the phones, the sensors collecting information from the physical world, or the edge machines processing and analyzing the data.
-At the heart of any wired venture is IoT hardware and the technical capabilities of these boards have only become more important as the Internet of Things has developed.
+At the heart of any wired venture is IoT hardware, and the technical capabilities of these boards have only become more critical as the Internet of Things has developed.
 But, because of the sheer number of design boards and modules in the room, choosing the right IoT hardware for a project can be daunting.
-In this article, we will look at different aspects of IoT hardware and see how these devices communicate data to the internet.
+In this article, we will look at different aspects of IoT hardware and see how these devices communicate data to the Internet.

 IoT Hardware Devices

 The building blocks of an IoT device are remarkably similar, whether undertaking projects related to a wearable device, an integrated lighting system, or even a jet engine.
 Wireless sensor node consists of three major hardware components: sensors, microcontrollers, and communication medium.

 Sensors are the most critical hardware in IoT applications and gather information from the surroundings.
 These systems comprise power management, RF, energy, and sensing modules.
 An RF module manages Wi-Fi, Bluetooth, transceiver, BAW, and duplexer communication.